tiemma/grpc-crud/deps/README.md

 I'm running a local PyPi server using [pypiserver](https://pypiserver.readthedocs.io/en/latest/).
-This allows me to publish all my dependencies internally and manage them without suffering over multiple deployments over to pypi or managing multiple package layers which can be quite stressful in python.
+This allows me to publish all my dependencies internally and manage them without suffering over publishing multiple packages over to pypi or managing multiple package layers which can be quite stressful in python.